The Essential Role of SOC Analysts in Modern Cybersecurity

 - Continuous monitoring of security tools and systems for potential threats

-- Investigating and triaging alerts to determine their legitimacy and severity
+- Investigating and triaging alerts to determine legitimacy and severity

-- Responding to security incidents by containing threats and minimizing damage
+- Responding to security alerts by containing threats and minimizing damage

-- Documenting incidents and creating detailed reports for stakeholders
+- Documenting alerts and creating detailed reports for stakeholders

 - Contributing to security improvement through tool tuning and policy recommendations